wagtail-nest/wagtail-personalisation/docs/editor_guide/segments_dashboard.rst

 Using the list view
 -------------------

-The advantages of using the list view:
+Advantages of using the list view:

 * Uses the familiar table view that is used on many other parts of the Wagtail administration interface.